-When the water starts to boil, turn down the heat to low, cover and simmer for 15 – 20 minutes.
+When the water starts to boil, turn down the heat to low, cover, and simmer for 15 – 20 minutes.

 Stir often while letting the teff rest until all the water is absorbed.

-There are many recipes using teff here.
+Many recipes are using teff here.

 Amaranth contains more than three times the average amount of calcium and is also high in iron, magnesium, phosphorus, and potassium.
 It is also the only grain documented to contain Vitamin C. It’s a protein powerhouse.
 At about 13-14%, it easily trumps the protein content of most other grains.
-You may hear the protein in amaranth referred to as “complete” because it contains lysine, an amino acid missing or negligible in many grains.
+You may hear the amaranth protein referred to as “complete” because it contains lysine, an amino acid missing or negligible in many grains.

-People with coeliac disease can safely eat many common plants, seeds, grains, cereals and flour, including corn, polenta, potatoes, rice and soya.
-However they should avoid barley, wheat, rye, cous cous and semolina as they are some of the foods which contain gluten.
+People with coeliac disease can safely eat many common plants, seeds, grains, cereals, and flour, including corn, polenta, potatoes, rice, and soya.
+However, they should avoid barley, wheat, rye, couscous, and semolina as they are some of the foods which contain gluten.

 The Whole Grains Council’s website provides more information on these and many other grains.
 According to the book “The Blue Zones of Happiness: Lessons from the World’s Happiest People” By Dan Buettner, the happiest, healthiest, most long-lived people on earth consume grains, greens, and beans daily.
 Read more about the Blue Zone Diet here.